Protect Your Child’s Health

 Dr. Clinton and our dental team fully understand the impact of sleep apnea on pregnant women.
 Without proper treatment, you and your unborn child both face a serious risk of developing health complications.

-Thankfully, Dr. Clinton can provide the comfortable and effective care you need with oral appliance therapy in the South Dallas area including Red Oak, Midlothian, Maypearl, and Ennis.
+Thankfully, Dr. Clinton can provide the comfortable and effective care you need with oral appliance therapy in the South Dallas area, including Red Oak, Midlothian, Maypearl, and Ennis.
 Call our Waxahachie office today at (972) 737-5337 to schedule a consultation with Dr. Clinton.
-Or fill out our online contact form below and we’ll get back to you promptly.
+Or fill out our online contact form below, and we’ll reply promptly.
 It’s the first step to a better night’s sleep.